improving equity in super

 We recommend:

-• Government legislate to extend the LISTO eligibility to those earning up to the top of the second tax bracket ($45,000 per year), and linking the amount of the offset to the Superannuation Guarantee (SG).
+• Government legislates to extend the LISTO eligibility to those earning up to the top of the second tax bracket ($45,000 per year), and links the amount of the payment to the SG.

 Who benefits from these recommendations?

-Our research suggests that around one in four HESTA members could see higher super savings if LISTO eligibility was extended.
+Our research suggests that around one in five HESTA members could see higher super savings if LISTO eligibility was extended.

-This includes lower-paid workers, especially women and workers in regional and rural areas.
+This includes lower-paid workers and part time workers especially women and workers in regional and rural areas.

 More than 70,000 additional HESTA members would receive the LISTO payment if the income threshold is lifted to $45,000.2

-Recommended measures are expected to be cost-neutral if existing tax concessions are distributed evenly.
+This measure is expected to be cost-neutral if existing tax concessions were distributed more fairly.

 what HESTA members are telling us

-42% of HESTA members do unpaid caring duties for an average of 38 hours a week, directly impacting their ability to undertake paid work.
+42% of HESTA members do unpaid caring work for an average of 38 hours a week, directly impacting their ability to take on paid work.
 The message from our members is clear — low-income earners and women deserve a fairer go.

 We all want to look after ourselves & support ourselves - honestly and fairly.
 Just give low-income earners/ women a fair go; so we don’t have to rely on men &/or family!